-Improving and perfecting ablution increases the chances of acceptance of all kind of prayers.
+Improving and perfecting ablution increases the chances of acceptance of all kinds of prayers.
 It results in a better connection with Allah SWT.

-Anyone who fasts in Ramadan with true spirit, faith, and firm belief to seek forgiveness and reward from Allah SWT, then Allah SWT forgives all their sins.
+Anyone who fasts in Ramadan with true spirit, faith, and with the firm belief to seek forgiveness and reward from Allah SWT, then Allah SWT forgives all their sins.